dragoncoder047/tinobsy/README.md

 They are simply a struct of four values: the type's name (`const char* const`), and three function pointers indicating what to do with the object during the three phases of the object's lifetime:

 * The first function sets up the object when it is created.
 This can do anything, such as creating and assigning sub-objects, or allocating memory for a string.
-It is passed a `void*` pointer along with the object.
+It is passed 3 `void*` pointers along with the object (they don't all need to be used, and all default to NULL).
 * The second function takes care of marking the object.
 The garbage collector calls this when it wants to know what other objects this one points to, so it can determine what is garbage and what isn't.
 For all of the objects this object points to, call `subobject->mark()` on each.
 * The third function does the reverse of the first: freeing any allocated memory, and decrementing the reference counts of pointed-to objects.
 It is called when the object is about to be deleted by the garbage collector.